jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 ## Introduction

-More and more frequently, Twitter users are including photos, videos and GIFs in their Tweets.
+More and more frequently, Tweets include including photos, videos and animated GIFs.
 On Twitter there are two ways to share these types of media.
-You can 'attach' media with the Twitter user-interface, or you can include a link to a media hosting platform such as YouTube, Instagram or Vimeo.
+You can 'attach' media with the Twitter user-interface, or you can include a link to a media hosting platform such as YouTube, Instagram, Flickr, or Vimeo.

-In the early days of Twitter the most common way was to include a link to content hosted on other sites.
-Today, the most common way is to share media content natively on Twitter.
+In the early days of Twitter the only way was to include a URL link to content hosted on other sites.
+Starting in

+Today, the most common method is to 'attach' media content while composing a Tweet.
+Photos in August 2011 (up to four photos in March 2014), and videos in June 2016.

 (To learn more about the evolution of sharing media on Twitter, see [HERE](https://developer.twitter.com/en/docs/tweets/data-dictionary/guides/tweet-timeline).)

 When media is attached to a Tweet using the Twitter user-interface, is said to be "native" media, hosted on the Twitter platform.

 Twitter’s Premium filtering language gives you the ability to filter the Twitter Firehose for data that is relevant to you, your research or your brand.
 PowerTrack provides Operators that enable you to match on the Tweet attributes of interest.
 PowerTrack provides a firehose filtering syntax that enables users who want Tweets with photos, videos that contain the keyword 'snow' or 'rain' or 'flood' to write PowerTrack filters such as:
  (snow OR rain OR flood) has:videos